eerkela/bertrand/README.rst

 *  **First-class support for missing values and mixed-type data**: ``pdcast`` implements a separate data type for missing values, and can naturally process composite vectors via a split-apply-combine strategy.
+*  **Data compression**: ``pdcast`` can losslessly compress data into a more efficient representation, reducing memory usage and increasing performance.
-*  **Data compression and third-party compatibility**: ``pdcast`` bridges the gap between dynamically-typed Python and statically-typed extensions, allowing users to losslessly compress data into more efficient representations and export them to other libraries for increased performance.
+*  **Compatibility with third-party libraries**: ``pdcast`` bridges the gap between dynamically-typed Python and statically-typed extension libraries, allowing users to optimize their code without sacrificing flexibility.

 Features
 --------